With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreKeep Hope Alive is one of mental health facilities in Greenville, North Carolina, located at 3219 Landmark Drive, Suite 6, 27858 zip code.
+Learn MoreKeep Hope Alive is a mental health facility in Greenville, NC, located at 3219 Landmark Drive, Suite 6, in the 27858 zip code.
 Keep Hope Alive provides residential treatment.
-Keep Hope Alive provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and trauma therapy to children / adolescents.
+Keep Hope Alive provides integrated dual diagnosis disorder treatment, group therapy and cognitive behavioral therapy to children / adolescents.
 Keep Hope Alive also supports children/adolescents with serious emotional disturbance.

-Learn MoreEast Coast Counseling Inc is a mental health clinic in Greenville, NC, located at 620 Lynndale Court, Suite C, 27858 zip code area.
+Learn MoreEast Coast Counseling Inc is a mental health treatment clinic in Greenville, North Carolina, located at 620 Lynndale Court, Suite C, in the 27858 zip code.
 East Coast Counseling Inc provides outpatient treatment.
-East Coast Counseling Inc offers cognitive behavioral therapy, couples/family therapy and group therapy to young adults, seniors 65 or older and adults.
+East Coast Counseling Inc provides cognitive behavioral therapy, group therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
 East Coast Counseling Inc also supports people requiring dual diagnosis treatment.
-Additional services offered at East Coast Counseling Inc include education services, family psychoeducation and case management.
+Additional services provided by East Coast Counseling Inc consist of court-ordered outpatient treatment, education services and family psychoeducation.

 Learn MoreCorines Care Management Inc is a mental health facility in Snow Hill, NC, located at 1108 A Kingold Boulevard, 28580 zip code area.
 Corines Care Management Inc provides outpatient treatment.
-Corines Care Management Inc provides cognitive behavioral therapy, individual psychotherapy and group therapy to seniors 65 or older, children / adolescents and adults.
-Corines Care Management Inc also supports people with PTSD, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Corines Care Management Inc provides cognitive behavioral therapy, couples/family therapy and group therapy to seniors 65 or older, adults and young adults.
+Corines Care Management Inc also supports people requiring dual diagnosis treatment, people with PTSD and children/adolescents with serious emotional disturbance.
 Additional services offered by Corines Care Management Inc consist of case management and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.